The cotangent bundle of K3 surfaces of degree two: Birational geometry of the projectivised cotangent bundle

 Then we have the following intersection numbers:

 \end{lemma}

-\begin{proof} Note first that the intersection numbers involving $D$ follow from the other numbers and \eqref{class-D}.
-Note also that the intersection numbers for the curves $l_S$ and $l_P$ with $E_S, E_P, M$ are straightforward from the construction of the elementary transform, summarised in the diagram \eqref{diagram}.
+\begin{proof} First note that the intersection numbers involving $D$ follow from the other numbers and \eqref{class-D}.
+Also note that the intersection numbers for the curves $l_S$ and $l_P$ with $E_S, E_P, M$ are straightforward from the construction of the elementary transform, summarised in Diagram \eqref{diagram}.